RMD comparison chart (IRAs vs. defined contribution plans)

 Exception: If you have more than one 403(b) tax-sheltered annuity account, you can total the RMDs and then take them from any one (or more) of the tax-sheltered annuities.

 May I withdraw more than the RMD?
 Yes, an IRA owner can always withdraw more than the RMD.
-You cannot apply excess withdrawals toward future years’ RMDs.
+You cannot apply withdrawals in excess of your RMD to future years' RMDs.
 Same as IRA rule

 May I take more than one withdrawal in a year to meet my RMD?
 You may withdraw your annual RMD in any number of distributions throughout the year, as long as you withdraw the total annual minimum amount by December 31 (or April 1 if it is for your first RMD).
 Same as IRA rule

 What happens if I do not take the RMD?
-If the distributions to you in any year are less than the RMD for that year, you are subject to an additional tax equal to 50% of the undistributed RMD.
+If the distributions to you in any year are less than the RMD for that year, the amount not withdrawn is subject to a 25% excise tax, 10% if corrected within two years.
 Same as IRA rule

-Note: There are no RMD requirements for a Roth IRA while the owner is alive.
-However, designated Roth accounts are subject to the RMD rules.
+Note: There are no RMD requirements for a Roth IRA or designated Roth accounts while the owner is alive.